zhenga8533/bbvw-wiki/docs/pokemon/palkia-origin.md

 ### Egg Moves

-Palkia-Origin cannot learn any moves by breeding.
+Palkia Origin cannot learn any moves by breeding.

 ### Tutor Moves

-Palkia-Origin cannot learn any moves from tutors.
+Palkia Origin cannot learn any moves from tutors.